 We understand we operate a valuable service in our community and we take that responsibility very seriously.
 That is why the health and safety of our children and staff is of the utmost importance to us.
-See a list of our current school openings.

 Please visit our FAQ page.
 We will make regular updates as new information becomes available.

 Our Health and Safety Practices

 We are closely following guidance from state and local officials and health authorities as we continually strive to maintain our safe, healthy school environment.
 Procedures are subject to change as state regulations, federal guidance, and best practices continue to evolve in response to new developments in the pandemic.
 Some locations may have different protocols as a result.
 Please check with your local school to confirm guidelines.

 We have enhanced our already rigorous health protocols, such as: